-International students need to consult with the Office of International Students and Scholars (ISS) before dropping courses or withdrawing for the semester.
-Under new reporting regulations required by the Student and Exchange Visitor Information System (SEVIS), dropping below full-time can put a student's visa status in jeopardy.
+International students.
+Consult with the Office of International Students and Scholars (ISS) before withdrawing for the semester.
+Under new reporting regulations required by the Student and Exchange Visitor Information System (SEVIS), withdrawing for the semester can put a student's visa status in jeopardy.